UFC Fight Night: Assuncao vs. Moraes 2: Predictions & Analysis

 A few statistical edges stand out.
 Albini throws significantly more leather — a 4.0 sig. strike per minute gap.
 Albini is far more active with takedowns, averaging 0.8 more per 15 minutes.
 Rozenstruik has tighter striking defense, making opponents miss more often.

-The Pick: Jairzinho Rozenstruik over Junior Albini.
+The Pick: Junior Albini over Jairzinho Rozenstruik.
 This is essentially a pick'em.
-The model nudges toward Rozenstruik at 54%, but there's almost nothing separating these two.
-Notably, the betting market has Rozenstruik at 48% implied while our model sees 54% — a 6-point disagreement that could signal value.
+The model nudges toward Albini at 51%, but there's almost nothing separating these two.
+The market and our model are aligned — the line looks fair.

 Geraldo de Freitas vs Felipe Colares